iam8uman/Hashnode-Blog-Backup/cljy7fn60001u09mmenng0d7c.md

 here we use onClicked={()=&gt;dispatch("Increment")} i.e. dispatch method renders the Increment state from the reducers method in the switch case.

+### What did I learn from EP20?

+Here we can use both

+1\.
+State as an object {} //we are able to keep track of multiple state variables

+2\. action as an object {} // we can pass additional data to reducers.

+Using state as an object we can manage 2 different states
+for eg. One state couter1 increasing by 1 Another state counter2 increasing by 10 Using action as an object we can have multiple properties of action like.

 @iam8uman